benjamincrozat/content/posts/laravel-11.md

 **Laravel 11 was released on March 12, 2024**.

-The adoption of a new major version should never rushed, though.
+The adoption of a new major version should never be rushed, though.

 The framework last had LTS (Long-Term Support) in version 6, but **each major version has two years of updates**, which should give you enough time to get your codebase in check and upgrade it.